geveh/LakeVolumes/README.md

 ## Scripts

-### 01_preprocessing.R
+### 01_Lake_types.R

-**Script to preprocess a raw OpenOffice table of reported glacier lake outburst floods.**
+**Script to preprocess assign a dam type to each lake in the glacial lake inventory of Zhang et al. (2024).**

 *Mandatory input data*:
-- "Global_GLOF_database_2022_05_30.ods" (table with all reported GLOFs.
-Compiliation as of May 30, 2022)
-- CRU TS V4.05 temperature data
+- All regional glacial lake shapefiles from Zhang et al. (2024): https://doi.org/10.11888/Cryos.tpdc.300938
+- The Randolph Glacier Inventory (RGI) V7.0: https://doi.org/10.5067/f6jmovy5navz
+- "RGI2000-v7.0-o2regions_modified_densified.gpkg" (Modified outlines of the O2 regions in the RGI V7.0)

 *Main outputs*:
-- "all_glofs_tibble.RDS" (R-object of all reported GLOFs in the global GLOF database)
-- "all_glofs_V0_tibble.RDS" (R-object of all GLOFs that have reported values of *V*<sub>0</sub>)
+- "all_lakes_including_dam_type.rds" (R-object of all glacial lakes with an assigned dam type)
-- "all_glofs_qp_tibble.RDS" (R-object of all GLOFs that have reported values of *Q*<sub>p</sub>)
+- "glacier_lakes_2020_centroids.shp" (R-object of all glacial lake centroids for the year 2020)
-- "glof_reporting.pdf" (Multi-panel histogram of reported values of all reported GLOFs, reported values of Qp, and reported values of V0 from ice-dammed lakes)
-- "temp_doy_histogram.pdf" (histogram that both shows the number of reported GLOFs and the mean air temperature in a given month)

 ---